AnkitaK9/prince-cipher/README.md

-# Confessions App Using Prince Cipher
+# Confessions Page Using Prince Cipher

 ## Introduction
 Confessions App is a web application that allows users to submit and view confessions anonymously.
 It provides a secure and private platform for users to share their thoughts without revealing their identities.